cristina-v-melnic/neural-orientation-tuning/README.md

 # neural-orientation-tuning
-## Orientation selectivity can arise from distinct connectivity patterns
+ Code for "Orientation selectivity can arise from distinct connectivity patterns" project.

 ## Application description
 Modelling of a single orientation-selective neuron receiving inputs from other neurons that have